-The CLNK provides a link from 2006 MEPS event files to the 2006 Medical Conditions File.
-When using the CLNK, data users/analysts should keep in mind that (1) conditions are self-reported and (2) there may be multiple conditions associated with a home health provider event.
-Data users/analysts should also note that not all home health provider events link to the condition file.
-For detailed linking examples, including SAS code, data users/analysts should refer to the MEPS 2006 Appendix File, HC-102I.
+The CLNK file provides a link from 2012 MEPS event files to the 2012 Medical Conditions File.
+When using the CLNK file, data users/analysts should keep in mind that (1) conditions are household reported and (2) there may be multiple conditions associated with a home health provider event.
+Data users/analysts should also note that not all home health provider events link to the conditions file.
+For detailed linking examples, including SAS code, data users/analysts should refer to the MEPS 2012 Appendix File, HC-152I.